The Toxic Avenger (2023 film): Release

 The Toxic Avenger premiered as the opening film of Fantastic Fest on September 21, 2023.
 The film also played at Beyond Fest on September 30, 2023, before having its international debut at the 56th Sitges Film Festival, as part of the Out of Competition section, on October 13, 2023.
 It had its UK premiere at the Midnight Madness strand of the 78th Edinburgh International Film Festival on August 19, 2025.

-The film initially had trouble securing a distributor for wide release after its premiere, with one unnamed producer deeming the film "unreleasable" due to concerns about its violent content.
 In January 2025, it was announced that Cineverse had acquired distribution rights, with plans to release it unrated (after initially earning an R rating) theatrically later that year; that same month, the company scheduled it for release in the United States on August 29, 2025.
 In March, Cineverse partnered with Iconic Events Releasing to bring the film to theaters.
 In July, members of the cast made appearances at San Diego Comic-Con and at Digital Gym Cinema to promote the film.

 The marketing team for The Toxic Avenger and its distributor, Cineverse, partnered with the nonprofit Undue Medical Debt to buy out 5 million USD of medical debt instead of using the money for marketing.
 Additionally, for every $1 million the movie makes at the box office, Cineverse agreed to buy out another million in debt.
-Cineverse's SVP of Marketing, Lauren McCarthy, said, “We spent hours brainstorming how to close out the campaign and, while sending Toxie to the moon was appealing, no idea came close to combating unexpected medical debt for families.
-The Toxic Avenger had his entire life upended by crushing medical costs so, as Toxie says, ‘Sometimes you have to do something’.”
+Cineverse's SVP of Marketing, Lauren McCarthy, said, "We spent hours brainstorming how to close out the campaign and, while sending Toxie to the moon was appealing, no idea came close to combating unexpected medical debt for families.
+The Toxic Avenger had his entire life upended by crushing medical costs so, as Toxie says, 'Sometimes you have to do something'."

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 21 critics, indicating "generally favorable" reviews.